DerGuru/The-Resonant/New Chapters/Part4/P4-06_Cultural_Exchange.md

-# Ch.
+﻿# Ch.
 06 - "Or because I'm broken enough to say yes"

 They debated for hours.

 "We reformed RP-0," Jason argued.
-"Maybe we can�"
+"Maybe we can—"

 "No," Yuki interrupted.
 "Kage-K?z? is fundamentally different.
 Built to harm.
 Designed to consume resonant humans and grow stronger.
 It has killed before.
 Will kill again if freed."